If an Arizona court has charged your child with felony drug charges, you need an attorney.

 When it comes to felony drug charges for a juvenile, the key is to keep the case in juvenile court.
 Arizona prosecutors and judges prosecute drug charges with severity.
 If your child is near their eighteenth birthday, a prosecutor may fight to try the case in an adult court.

-In this post, attorney Belen Olmedo Guerra will answer your questions about felony drug charges for a juvenile in Arizona.
+In this post, Phoenix Juvenile defense attorney Belen Olmedo Guerra will answer your questions about felony drug charges for a juvenile in Arizona.
 Belen has extensive experience with juvenile cases in Arizona and understands how juvenile charges can affect the child and their family negatively.
 We will also talk about legal defenses to felony drug charges.

 What is the Difference Between Adult and Juvenile Felony Drug Charges?

 A minor who commits a crime in Arizona is subject to Arizona’s juvenile court system.